top of page

 Theatre Sports & Theme Days

 Our rehearsal process is designed to be challenging, supportive, and engaging.
-Performers work on scene study, choreography, vocal performance, and movement while developing a strong understanding of character and story.
-As the process continues, rehearsals focus on refining transitions, ensemble work, and performance detail — building confidence, stamina, and collaboration as the show comes together.
+Performers develop their skills through scene study, choreography, vocal performance, and movement while building a deeper understanding of character, storytelling, and stage presence.
+As rehearsals progress, the focus shifts to refining transitions, strengthening ensemble work, polishing performance details, and building the confidence, stamina, teamwork, and professionalism needed to bring the production to life.

 Throughout the program, performers take part in specialized workshops led by CastBound’s professional team.
-Workshops may include movement, vocal technique, character development, storytelling, stage combat, set/costume design and creative exploration.
-Workshop content is shaped by the interests and strengths of the cast, giving performers tools they can carry into future training and productions.
+Workshops may include movement, vocal technique, character development, storytelling, stage combat, set and costume design, and creative exploration.
+Content is shaped by the interests and strengths of the cast, giving performers practical skills they can carry into future training, auditions, productions, and creative opportunities while continuing to grow as confident, well-rounded performers.

 Ready to Step into the Spotlight?